Grayvox/Grayvox/README.md

 *That's a username, of course.
 You can call me Gray for short.*

 Jack of all trades (JOAT), master of none.
+Self certified Lore-ologist.
 I do game modding, game breaking, game development, web engineering, sysadmin, and such - using whatever tools my brain gets ahold of at the time.
-Currently, that's mainly:
-- Ruby on Rails
-- Astro
-- Tailwind CSS
-- Godot Engine
-- GB Studio

 ---